 Former Noroff studentes have worked with VFX on blockbusters and franchises like Avengers, Guardians of the Galaxy, Passengers, Pirates of the Caribbean, Transformers, Avatar, The Dark Knight Rises, Terminator, Harry Potter, and James Bond.

 Visual effects, or VFX, is about creating realistic digital pictures.
 This two-year course is suitable for those who are interested in working with visual effects, either nationally or internationally.
 After completing the course, students will be competent to work in a number of visual production environments, either self -employed or as an employee in a production company.

-The course is closely developed in partnership with FVX companies in Norway, such as Storyline Studios.
+The course is closely developed in partnership with VFX companies, such as Storyline Studios.